-The District is making significant investments in its water management system to enhance flood control and public safety operations with the installation of Supervisory Control and Data Acquisition (SCADA) systems.
+The District has made significant investments in its water management system to enhance flood control and public safety operations with the installation of Supervisory Control and Data Acquisition (SCADA) systems.
 SCADA will essentially automate the operation of 10 major water control structures within the District’s service boundary.
 The system will allow for the remote operation of flood control gates and pumps to react immediately to changes in water levels.
 As water levels rise, the flood control gates will automatically open for flood protection.
 Similarly, as water levels return to normal the gates will close.

 This is a multi-year project that includes electrical upgrades, tower installations, mechanical enhancements and software applications.